rlangc/rlangc/README.md

 I am passionate about transforming corporate learning through innovation, experience design, and strategic planning.
 Let’s connect and explore how we can elevate learning experiences, improve user engagement, and drive organizational success through impactful and intuitive learning solutions. 🚀

+> Documents provided in editable formats (e.g., .docx, .pptx) are intended as usable templates or resources you can adapt for your own instructional design, training, or documentation needs.
+If you find value in these materials and choose to incorporate them into your work, I kindly ask that you provide appropriate credit as a professional courtesy.
+>
+>Documents provided as PDF files—especially those labeled with “DO NOT COPY” or “SAMPLE”—are included to showcase selected work, past assignments, or curated examples developed over the course of my career.
+These are not intended for redistribution or repurposing and should not be treated as open-source or copyright-free materials.
+>
+>Thank you for respecting the integrity of these resources and the work that went into creating them.

 <h2>Overview: What to look for in my projects</h2>

 🖥️ Enterprise Technology & Software Integration: Expertise in leveraging IT systems, cloud-based platforms, and enterprise solutions to develop scalable, interactive learning and operational systems.
 I integrate emerging technologies such as AI, AR/VR, automation, and data-driven analytics to enhance user engagement, optimize workflows, and streamline content delivery across enterprise environments.